Hanqiu0718/Embed_AIChatbot_in_Qualtrics/readme.md

 ### Dependencies
 - Qualtrics Survey Platform
-- OpenAI API (GPT-4)
+- OpenAI API (GPT-4o)
 - JavaScript (ES6+)

-### Key Components

-1. **Chat Interface**
-   - Custom-styled message bubbles
-   - Input field with Enter key support
-   - Send button with loading states
-   - Auto-scrolling chat window

-2. **AI Integration**
-   - OpenAI GPT-4 API integration
-   - Context-aware conversations
-   - Response sanitization
-   - Error handling

-3. **Chatbot Personalities**
-   - `host1`: AI-disclosed, neutral tone
-   - `host2`: Human-presenting, neutral tone
-   - `host3`: AI-disclosed, empathetic tone
-   - `host4`: Human-presenting, empathetic tone

-## Setup Instructions

 ### 1. Qualtrics Configuration

 1. Create a new question in your Qualtrics survey
 2. Set the question type to "Text Entry"
 3. Add the JavaScript code to the question
-4. Set up the following embedded data fields:
+4. Set up the embedded data fields
-   - `userRecallIncident`
-   - `chatbotType`
-   - `chatbotName`
-   - `UserPreferredName`

 ### 2. API Configuration